EdCliffe/BGA_data_collection/README.md

 Storing the data in the cloud will be essential, as the next step will also run the code in the cloud.
 This makes it significantly more scalable than when run locally, as more compute and storage can be added on the fly, as needed.
 This script takes the data dictionaries and images, converts them to pandas dataframes, and stores using AWS cloud services.
 Image files are sent to an S3 bucket, whereas the dataframes are stored in RDS.
 Which is then connected to pgAdmin4.

 The player statistics are initially stored in nested dictionaries by BGAscraper.
 This is not ideal for storing in an RDS database, and so to avoid needing hundreds and thousands of Postgres tables, some reorgansing of the data into fewer, larger tables is required.
+Although, on later reflection, the nested dictionaries could have been stored as-is in another cloud service, like S3.
 > Image: cloud.py script, S3 Bucket contents, pgAdmin4 data tables
 https://user-images.githubusercontent.com/94751059/159173059-142c9670-747a-42bf-a5e4-66eee2c70691.png